liamtoney/nodal/README.md

 You must define two environment variables to use the code:
 - `NODAL_WORKING_DIR` — the path to this repository
 - `NODAL_FIGURE_DIR` — the directory where figure files should be saved

+## Citation

+If you use the tools contained in this repository, please cite our paper:

+> Toney, L., Fee, D., Schmandt, B., & Bishop, J. W. (in review).
+Examining infrasound
+> propagation at high spatial resolution using a nodal seismic array. *Journal of
+> Geophysical Research: Solid Earth*.

 ## Acknowledgements